Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 - The Navigator toolbar, which provides options to:

-- Change the Package or type of element under review
+- Change the Package under review

-- Open tools to create, display or review the properties, characteristics and associated records of the Package
+- Open tools to create, display or review the properties, characteristics and associated records of

-or specific elements in the Package
+the Package or specific elements in the Package

-- Configure the appearance of the Specification Manager display and the types of information you might
+- Configure the appearance of the Specification Manager display and the types of information you

-develop from the data in the display
+might develop from the data in the display

 - The display area itself, where you can:

-- Perform in-place editing by directly editing text (such as Version, Phase or element notes) or selecting alternative
+- Perform in-place editing by directly editing text (such as Version, Phase or element notes) or

-values from drop-down lists (such as Difficulty, Status or Priority)
+selecting alternative values from drop-down lists (such as Difficulty, Status or Priority)

 - Double-click on an indicator icon and review the record or document attached to the element